Bill Birch: Minister of Finance

 Birch's appointment to the Finance portfolio raised eyebrows, given Birch's association with the Think Big projects.
 However, he soon developed a reputation for a frugal finance minister, delivering a succession of balanced budgets.
-He also privatised a number of state assets.
+In 1995, Birch completed the privatisation of the New Zealand Forestry Corporation and sold Radio New Zealand's commercial arm.
+In early 1996, the Ministry of Works was split, sold, and dissolved.
+Despite this, Birch largely reflected his pragmatic conservative background, with little expansion of the economic reform agenda which had nearly cost National the treasury benches in 1993.